IBOR transition for the Insurance industry

 How we can help

-At a practical level there are two activities for insurers in responding to the legal challenges raised
+At a practical level there are two activities for insurers in responding to the legal challenges raised by IBOR:

 Step 1 is to understand institutional exposure